Prayash-Das/Career-Doppelganger/README.md

 - 🧬 **Doppelgänger Matching**
   Discover career paths and stories from people who are just like you.

+- 📄 **Resume-Based Doppelgänger Search**
+  Upload your resume, and using your skills and experience, we'll match you with your career doppelgänger — someone whose path aligns closely with yours.

 ---

 ## Getting Started